holding-it/timi/README.md

 After some bug fix, the new install script is uploaded as installscript1005.sh

 WARNING!
-- After a new installation procedure the earlier created polygons and multi-polygons will be deleted.
+- After a new installation procedure the earlier created polygons and multi-polygons (city or district borders) will be deleted.
+The default polygons are Miskolc and Thessaloniki remain intact.
 - Earlier created user accounts will be deleted.

 # Changelog